nkonyancha/Carpool_Analysis/README.md

     - trip distance(~18%)
     - trip cost(10%)
 ## ASSUMPTIONS MADE
-in the next part i will be doing calculations which will show the economic and atmospheric impact that adaption of car pooling would have from the population
 - average emissions of a toyota vitz (116.0 g/km of CO2) and suvs used Rav4 (178 g/km) according to Mauritius Revenue Authority https://www.mra.mu/download/CO2EmissionDB251115.pdf
 - Average matatu trip cost (30-50)as per the SEKU study, i will however use 80 to account for inflation and people using more than one matatu to get to school
 - As per the study the university is in a remotte location 18km away from the closest shopping center.
 Using little cab app a trip from Nairobi school to USIU (17.1 KM) costs around 760 for economic trip, i shall use 700 as my average trip cost to ease calculations